 Pasta e Fagioli is a perfectly warm, comforting, and cost-efficient recipe that has a beautiful combination of deliciously simple and filling ingredients such as San Marzano tomatoes, cannellini beans, celery, pasta, minced garlic, among other fragrant spices to make a perfect meatless meal on a cold Fall evening.

-Pasta e Fagioli is a typical Italian dish, which was primarily considered a peasant dish, there are several regional variations of this beautiful dish of pasta and beans.
+Pasta e Fagioli is a typical Italian dish, which was primarily considered a peasant dish.
+There are several regional variations of this beautiful dish of pasta and beans.
 There has never been an official recipe for Pasta e Fagioli.
-Often it is has been considered a “National Dish” of Italy present in all regions from the beautiful Alps to the tranquil Mediterranean.
+It has often been considered a “National Dish” of Italy present in all regions from the beautiful Alps to the tranquil Mediterranean.

-The ingredients that are typically used in most Pasta e Fagioli include pasta, garlic, onion, broth, olive oil, celery, sometimes depending on the recipe, sage, thyme, parsley, marjoram, pepper, tomato, ham or bacon.
+The ingredients typically used in most Pasta e Fagioli recipes in America include pasta, garlic, onion, broth, olive oil, and celery, sometimes depending on the recipe, sage, and thyme, parsley, marjoram, pepper, tomato, ham, or bacon.

 A favored pasta in many Italian-American versions of Pasta e Fagioli is the “ditali.”
-Still, it is also a dish suitable for using any leftovers of pasta or small-sized pasta as we did tonight by using small shells.
+It is also a dish suitable for using any leftovers of pasta or small-sized pasta as we did tonight by using small shells.

 Three tablespoons olive oil